thingsboard/thingsboard.github.io/docs/user-guide/install/upgrade-instructions.md

 $ sudo service thingsboard start
 ```

+{% capture default-jwt %}
+Update the JWT signing key if you use the default one "thingsboardDefaultSigningKey" on production environments.
+See [JWT security settings](/docs/user-guide/ui/jwt-security-settings/) for details.
+{% endcapture %}
+{% include templates/info-banner.md content=default-jwt %}

 ### Windows {#windows-342}

 **NOTE**: These upgrade steps are applicable for ThingsBoard version 3.4.1.
 In order to upgrade to 3.4.2 you need to [**upgrade to 3.4.1 first**](/docs/user-guide/install/upgrade-instructions/#windows-341).